catteched/.github/profile/README.md

 ## About Us

-We are a non-profit tech group on Roblox, bringing you freely customizable systems that will stay free forever™️!
+We are a non-profit tech group on Roblox, bringing you freely customizable systems that will stay free forever™!